openeuropa/oe_epoetry/README.md

 # OpenEuropa ePoetry

-This Drupal module allows to use TMGMT with DGT translation tool ePoetry.
+The OpenEuropa ePoetry module allows to use [TMGMT](https://www.drupal.org/project/tmgmt) with  the DGT translation service ePoetry.

 ## Development setup